graphiks/Port-Windows-11-Raphael/guide/install-1-en.md

 ```

 ##### Creating ESP partition
-> Here, 32GB is the end of userdata partition
+> 32GB is the **End** of the **userdata** partition and 32.5GB is the end of the ESP partition we will be creating, so it will be 500MB in size.
+Also replace 32GB to the end of userdata accordingly.
 ```cmd
 (parted) mkpart esp fat32 32GB 32.5GB
 ```